praveek/launch.en/help/launch-reference/publishing/publishing-flow.md

 ![](./assets/approval-workflow/flow-ui.png)

 Specific actions must be taken to move a library between these states.
-The following diagram outlines each action that moves a library between states, as well as the contrasting flow of the [upstream](#upstream) that affects the contents of each library depending on where they are in the publishing flow:
+The following diagram outlines each action that moves a library between states:

 ![](./assets/approval-workflow/library-state.png)